mrKingAndroid/ElectronNote/README.md

 # ElectronNote
-Electron + react + typescript  Implement a Markdown note, save it locally and upload it to the cloud
+Electron + react(hooks) + typescript Implement a Markdown note, save it locally and upload it to the cloud